RRResident/ES6-plus-features/ES6.md

 fetch('http://www.someurl.com') // after a delay, data returns
     .then(doSomethingWithReturnedData) // if successful, pass to this function .catch(logErrorMessage); // if failed, do something with the error

+// Code after the fetch will not have to wait for the above functionality to finish, the code passed to then and catch are added onto a separate call stack
 ```

 These are simplifed examples, `then`s can be chained to allow for a lot of functionality to run on resolve/reject cases of a promise.